mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-exc-integrityerror.markdown

 title: sqlalchemy.exc IntegrityError Example Code
 category: page
 slug: sqlalchemy-exc-integrityerror-examples
-sortorder: 500031036
+sortorder: 500031037
 toc: False
 sidebartitle: sqlalchemy.exc IntegrityError
 meta: Example code for understanding how to use the IntegrityError class from the sqlalchemy.exc module of the SQLAlchemy project.

-IntegrityError is a class within the sqlalchemy.exc module of the SQLAlchemy project.
+`IntegrityError` is a class within the `sqlalchemy.exc` module of the SQLAlchemy project.

+<a href="/sqlalchemy-exc-argumenterror-examples.html">ArgumentError</a>,
+<a href="/sqlalchemy-exc-dataerror-examples.html">DataError</a>,
+<a href="/sqlalchemy-exc-databaseerror-examples.html">DatabaseError</a>,
+<a href="/sqlalchemy-exc-invalidrequesterror-examples.html">InvalidRequestError</a>,
+<a href="/sqlalchemy-exc-noinspectionavailable-examples.html">NoInspectionAvailable</a>,
+<a href="/sqlalchemy-exc-nosuchtableerror-examples.html">NoSuchTableError</a>,
+<a href="/sqlalchemy-exc-operationalerror-examples.html">OperationalError</a>,
+and <a href="/sqlalchemy-exc-programmingerror-examples.html">ProgrammingError</a>
+are several other callables with code examples from the same `sqlalchemy.exc` package.

 ## Example 1 from CTFd
 [CTFd](https://github.com/CTFd/CTFd)